ElementAstro/atom-docs/src/content/docs/en/algorithm/convolve.md

 ---
 title: Convolution and Deconvolution
-description: Detailed documentation of the convolution and deconvolution functions in the Atom Algorithm Library, including 1D and 2D operations, Fourier transforms, Gaussian filters, and usage examples.
+description: Detailed of the convolution and deconvolution functions in the Atom Algorithm Library, including 1D and 2D operations, Fourier transforms, Gaussian filters, and usage examples.
 ---

-# Atom Algorithm Library: Convolution and Deconvolution

-This document provides a detailed explanation of the convolution and deconvolution functions implemented in the Atom Algorithm Library.
-These functions are part of the `atom::algorithm` namespace and are designed for signal and image processing tasks.

 ## Table of Contents